San Vittore Prison: German occupation

 During the German occupation in World War II (1943 – 1945) the prison was partly subject to German jurisdiction, with the SS in control of one of the wings.
 The prison gained notoriety during the war through the inhumane treatment of inmates by the SS guards and the torture carried out there.
 On 10 August 1944 15 captured partisans held at the prison, hand picked by Theo Saevecke, head of the Gestapo in Milan, were publicly executed at Piazzale Loreto and left on display, as a reprisal for a partisan attack on a German military convoy.

 The prisons served as a way station for Jews arrested in northern Italy, which would be brought to San Vittore Prison and, from there, to Milano Centrale railway station, from where they would be loaded into freight cars on a secret track underneath the station.

+2020 riot

-On March 9 2020 inmates climbed onto the roofs and set fire to cells amid chaos in prisons sparked by the government new restrictions due to the COVID-19 pandemic.
+On March 9, 2020, inmates climbed onto the roofs and set fire to cells during protests against the suspension of family visits, ordered to contain the COVID-19 pandemic.

+The protest at San Vittore was part of unrest that affected almost 50 Italian prisons in early March 2020 and left 13 detainees dead and 59 officers injured, the deaths being attributed by the authorities to overdoses after inmates raided prison pharmacies.
+Human Rights Watch noted that the Italian prison system was at the time 120 per cent over capacity, holding 61,230 inmates in 50,931 available places.

+Capacity and overcrowding

+As of September 10, 2026 the prison held 1,104 inmates against 702 regulation places, 218 of which were listed as unavailable, according to the Department of Penitentiary Administration of the Ministry of Justice.
+The women's section, which is part of the same institution, held 94 inmates against 46 regulation places.

+The women's section became one of the most crowded in Italy after the women's wing of the prison of Vigevano was closed in the summer of 2025 and its inmates moved to other institutions in Lombardy; in August 2026 the newspaper Il Giorno put its occupancy above 200 per cent, citing figures collected by the prison monitoring association Antigone.